 As the name suggests, My Phone is a Windows companion app that’s developed by Microsoft.
 Unlike AirDroid, My Phone is not a full-fledged device manager, at least not yet.
 However, Microsoft says that they’re working to add new features to the app.

-For now, My Phone can be used to keep tabs on text messages, Skype notifications, Microsoft Edge notifications, viewing photos, etc. Yes, it is not as feature-rich as some other tools, but you can expect this app to get more updates in the future.
+For now, My Phone can be used to reply to text messages, check Skype notifications, viewing and transferring photos, etc. Yes, it is not as feature-rich as some other tools, but you can expect this app to get more updates in the future.
 It is also worth pointing out that this particular companion will only work with Windows and Android.
 So if you are an Android phone user who owns a Windows laptop, then My Phone is definitely worth checking out.

 Availability: Android, Windows